LeoGuagenti/YouTube-URL-Downloader/README.md

 1) Must have ffmpeg installed<br>
 Link to installation: https://ffmpeg.zeranoe.com/builds/<br><br>
 2) The program requires a text file of urls with one url on each line<br>
-I have atached a sample file called 'sample-urls' in this repository
+I have attached a sample file called 'sample-urls' in this repository